Jamaat-e-Islami Pakistan: Jamaat-e-Islami Azad Kashmir

-Connections with insurgents
+Connections with terrorism

-Jama'ati was said to had close links to many banned outfits of Pakistan.
-The most notable connection was with the Tehreek-e-Nafaz-e-Shariat-e-Mohammadi.
-This militant organisation grew as an offshoot of Jammat e Islami and was founded by Sufi Muhammad in 1992 after he left Jamaat-e-Islami.
+Due to its popularity as an only non sectarian organisation, Jamaat e Islami has been linked to various conpiracies including links with terrorist organisations.
+Jama'at was said to have close links to many banned outfits of Pakistan.
+The most notable of them was where a former sympathiser of Jamaat e Islami formed Tehreek-e-Nafaz-e-Shariat-e-Mohammadi.
+This militant organisation was introduced by Sufi* as an offshoot of Jamaat e Islami and was founded by Sufi Muhammad in 1992 after he left Jamaat-e-Islami.

 When the founder was imprisoned on 15 January 2002, Maulana Fazlullah, his son-in-law, assumed leadership of the group.
 In the aftermath of the 2007 siege of Lal Masjid, Fazlullah's forces and Baitullah Mehsud's Tehrik-i-Taliban Pakistan (TTP) formed an alliance.
 Fazlullah and his army reportedly received orders from Mehsud.

 After the death of Hakimullah Mehsud in a drone attack, Fazlullah was appointed as the new "Amir" (Chief) of the Tehrik-e-Taliban Pakistan on 7 November 2013.
-In a May 2010 interview, U.S. Gen. David Petraeus described the TTP's relationship with other militant groups as difficult to decipher: "There is clearly a symbiotic relationship between all of these different organizations: al-Qaeda, the Pakistani Taliban, the Afghan Taliban, TNSM [Tehreek-e-Nafaz-e-Shariat-e-Mohammadi].
+In a May 2010 interview, U.S. Gen. David Petraeus described the TTP's relationship with other militant groups as difficult to decipher: "There is clearly a symbiotic relationship between all of these different organisations: al-Qaeda, the Pakistani Taliban, the Afghan Taliban, TNSM [Tehreek-e-Nafaz-e-Shariat-e-Mohammadi].
 And it's very difficult to parse and to try to distinguish between them.
 They support each other, they coordinate with each other, sometimes they compete with each other, [and] sometimes they even fight each other.
 But at the end of the day, there is quite a relationship between them."

-According to another source, TNSM and Jamaat-e-Islami (JI) seem to have been locked in a turf war in the Malakand District of Pakistan, and the Jamaat-Ulema-e-Islam, JI, and TNSM are in conflict with each other in the tribal areas for power and influence.
+According to another source, TNSM and Jamaat-e-Islami (JIP) seem to have been locked in a turf war in the Malakand District of Pakistan, and the Jamaat-Ulema-e-Islam, JIP, and TNSM are in conflict with each other in the tribal areas for power and influence.